Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Why Is Your Dog Barking in the Morning?

 Barking in the morning for the purpose of waking up the owners and eliciting them to start their day early is a form of nuisance barking.
 What increases this form of barking is obviously the act of getting up and attending to the dog by giving it food or attention.
-To better understand though why a dog continues to bark in the morning despite not getting up and attending to the dog, it helps to understand all the mechanisms that come into play when a behavior is about to extinguish.
+To better understand why a dog continues to bark in the morning despite not getting up and attending to the dog, it helps to understand all the mechanisms that come into play when a behavior is about to extinguish.

 This only aggravated the behavior.
-Extinction bursts, take place when an owner tries to stop a behavior by not giving in and the dog increases the behavior to obtain whatever it wants.
-As much as an extinction burst sounds like an annoying problem, in reality it is a sign that not giving in is working.
-Giving in, when an extinction burst takes place will only add more fuel to the fire.
+Extinction bursts take place when an owner tries to stop a behavior by not giving in and the dog increases the behavior to obtain whatever it wants.
+As much as an extinction burst sounds like an annoying problem, in reality, it is a sign that not giving in is working.
+Giving in when an extinction burst takes place will only add more fuel to the fire.

-Respected trainer and president of Legacy Canine Behavior & Training Inc, Terry Ryan, explains in her book ''The Toolbox for Building A Great Family Dog'' Once you recognize what the rewards are (in your case getting up and feeding) and take them away, the behavior will likely increase immediately.
-This is known as an ''extinction burst''.
-In plain words, Gus will get worst before he gets better.
+Terry Ryan, a respected trainer and president of Legacy Canine Behavior & Training Inc., explains in her book The Toolbox for Building A Great Family Dog that "Once you recognize what the rewards are (in your case, getting up and feeding them) and take them away, the behavior will likely increase immediately.
+This is known as an extinction burst.
+In plain words, Gus will get worse before he gets better.
 It might be frustrating, but take it as a good sign.
 It's working!
 You've got his number!
-Stay the course and the behavior will drop off over time.''.
+Stay the course and the behavior will drop off over time.''

-How to Stop the Barking in the Morning Behavior
+How to Stop the Barking in the Morning

 Make sure your dog takes notice of this.
 She has to hear that her barking is what causes you to not open her door.
 Quiet brings you closer to opening her room, while barking gets you more distant.
-Being smart, and looking for rewards, dogs eventually learn that quiet becomes reinforcing and it will eventually replace barking which should gradually extinguish.
+Being smart and looking for rewards, dogs eventually learn that silence becomes reinforcing, and it will eventually replace barking, which should gradually extinguish.

-- Room darkening shades or moving the dog to another part of the house that is a bit darker may trick her and allow you some extra sleep.
+- Room-darkening shades or moving the dog to another part of the house that is a bit darker may trick her and allow you some extra sleep.

 - A bedtime snack may help the dog feel less hungry in the morning, especially in dogs fed only once a day.

 - Keeping the dog in the same bedroom with the owners may help decrease the barking.
-A blanket in a corner of the bedroom may be made the ''dog's place''.
+A blanket in a corner of the bedroom may be made the "dog's place."

 - Teach the quiet command.
-When the dog barks, say ''quiet''.
+When the dog barks, say "quiet."
 The moment the dog quiets down say ''good!'' and give a treat.
 If the dog barks, turn your back and ignore.